tpximpact/mhclg-oruk/content/adopt/01_summary.md

 ### Trusted data, accessible to all

-ORUK includes information on when the data was last verified and who performed the check.
+The ORUK website includes information on when the data was last verified and who performed the check.
 This builds trust by ensuring accountability for data accuracy and providing a clear indication of how current the information is.
 Additionally, it identifies a point of contact for reporting any necessary updates or corrections.

 ### Data reuse across platforms